FAIRvocabularies/examples/vocabularies/Geological-Timescale/README.md

 ## Governance - who is the content-custodian

+  - **Rule 2.
+Determine the governance arrangements and custodian responsible for the legacy vocabulary**

 Global Boundary Stratotype Section and Points are officially ratified by the [International Commission on Stratigraphy](https://stratigraphy.org/).

 ## Term encoding

+  - **Rule 6.
+Create a semantic-standards based vocabulary - address Interoperability**

 Maintained in https://github.com/CGI-IUGS/timescale-data